 Question: Why did Meredith change Tom's specifications on the production line?
 Was it merely to impress Conley-White?
 If she was incompetent, then wouldn't she knew she would screw up the production line?
 Was it unlawful as well?
 I know she was using the sexual lawsuit claim as a reason to kick him out of the company before he could trace the problems.
 But if that's so, I don't really understand her making Tom's life hell.

-New this month Answer: Meredith secretly changed the specifications to make it look like Tom had messed it up, giving cause for him to be fired.
+Answer: Meredith secretly changed the specifications to make it look like Tom had messed it up, giving cause for him to be fired.
 In addition to getting rid of Tom, she also wanted personal revenge against him for their failed relationship, making his life hell and wrecking his marriage.